Why do we wake up at night?

 #4 (nightmare) dreams

-Due to the increased brain activity, we wake up particularly frequently when we are in a REM sleep phase.
-During this period, however, not only numerous processing processes take place in the brain, but also our dreams.
-Depending on the intensity of the dream, the processing and visual experience in REM sleep can also disrupt sleep and lead to interruptions in nighttime sleep.
-We know this above all when we experience dangerous situations or states of anxiety in a dream and the emotional experience triggers a strong arousel.
-As a rule, unfortunately, it is not possible to influence one's own dreams.
-However, it is believed that nightmares are caused by anxiety or severe stress and mental strain.
+Due to the increased brain activity, we wake up particularly often when we are in REM sleep.
+During this period, not only numerous processing processes take place in the brain, but also our dreams.
+Depending on the intensity of the dream, the processing and visual experience during REM sleep can also disrupt sleep and lead to interruptions in nighttime sleep.
+We know this especially when we experience dangerous situations or states of anxiety in our dreams and the emotional experience triggers a strong arousal.
+Unfortunately, it is usually not possible to influence your own dreams.
+However, nightmares are believed to be caused by anxiety or severe stress and mental strain.

-You can find more about dreaming in the article Why do we dream?
+You can find out more about dreaming in the article Why do we dream?

 #5 Wrong diet

-Heavy, sumptuous meals in the evening can negatively impact sleep quality and should be avoided as the digestive process disrupts sleep and can prevent you from staying asleep.
-It is also recommended to avoid caffeinated drinks and food in the last 3 - 4 hours before going to bed, since caffeine has a stimulating effect and stimulates the nerves.
-Also, be careful not to drink too much liquid in the evening, as a strong urge to urinate at night can also lead to sleep disruption.
+Heavy, sumptuous meals in the evening can have a negative impact on sleep quality and should be avoided as the digestive process disrupts sleep and can prevent sleeping through the night.
+It is also recommended to avoid drinks and foods containing caffeine in the last 3 - 4 hours before going to bed, as caffeine has a stimulating effect and stimulates the nerves.
+Also make sure not to drink too much fluid in the evening, as a strong urge to urinate at night can also lead to interrupted sleep.

-Our body temperature initially drops at night and is coldest around 3 a.m. before it slowly rises again.
-Basically, sleep experts therefore recommend a medium to cool room temperature between 16 and 18 degrees.
-However, studies have shown that, in addition to hypothermia, overheating is also a common reason for being awake at night.
-It is best to try to keep your bedroom cool and avoid overheating, for example through tight sleepwear or incorrectly adjusted radiators.
+During the night, our body temperature initially drops and is coldest around three o'clock in the morning, before slowly rising again.
+Sleep experts generally recommend a medium to cool room temperature between 16 and 18 degrees.
+However, studies have shown that, in addition to hypothermia of the body, overheating is also a common reason for periods of wakefulness at night.
+It's best to try to keep your bedroom cool and avoid overheating, for example by wearing sleeping clothes that are too tight or using incorrectly set radiators.

-Ultimately, it is quite natural that we wake up from our sleep from time to time and usually quite banal reasons, such as street noise or the overly sumptuous meal in the evening, are responsible for the interruptions in sleep.
-In order to lose as little sleep quality as possible, it is important to use unavoidable waking phases correctly so that you can fall asleep again as quickly as possible and start the new day refreshed.
+Ultimately, it is completely natural that we wake up from sleep every now and then and usually very banal reasons, such as street noise or an overly large meal in the evening, are responsible for the sleep interruptions.
+In order to lose as little sleep quality as possible, it is important to make the right use of unavoidable waking phases so that you can fall asleep again as quickly as possible and start the new day feeling refreshed.

-So when you wake up in the night, the first thing you should do is try to stay calm and relaxed.
-Don't put yourself under pressure and avoid looking at the clock or your smartphone.
-Because elevated melatonin levels at night also have a negative effect on mood, try not to think about problems or worries during this time.
+So if you wake up at night, you should first try to stay calm and relaxed.
+Don't put pressure on yourself and avoid looking at your watch or smartphone.
+Because the increased melatonin levels at night also have a negative effect on mood, you should not try to think about problems or worries during this time.

-If you still can't fall asleep after a while, it's better not to toss and turn in bed, but rather to get up for a moment.
+If you can't fall asleep after a while, it's better not to toss and turn in bed, but rather to get up briefly.
 With the lights dimmed, you can read a book or use the time to write down your thoughts and clear your head.
-This is how you get the best out of an unwanted sleep interruption and ensure a relaxed start to the day despite being awake at night.
+This way you can get the most out of an unwanted interruption in your sleep and ensure a rested start to the day despite being awake at night.

 5. Conclusion